jedahan/path-issue/readme.md

-fireworks
+# kinectFireworks

-heres the modified script:
+For BGC Interface Experience

 ## welcome screen

   Background shows shooting fireworks

-  Text says "Welcome to Kinect Fireworks!
+  Text says **Welcome to Kinect Fireworks!
 Please make sure you are standing in the panel marked on the floor.
-When you're ready, hold your hand in from of the screen to register with the kinect"
+When you're ready, hold your hand in from of the screen to register with the kinect**

   Video shows someone performing the described action

 ### interstitial